mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 Very good!
 Notice that in the ``Decoder`` class in the ``forward`` pass we have used the ``.transpose()`` method of the ``ContinuousConvolution`` class.
 This method accepts the ``weights`` for upsampling and the ``grid`` on where to upsample.
-Let’s now build the autoencoder!
+Let's now build the autoencoder!
 We set the hidden dimension in the ``hidden_dimension`` variable.
 We apply the sigmoid on the output since the field value is between :math:`[0, 1]`.